justinjaywang/portfolio/source/_posts/places.md

 # Places

-Taking pictures of my feet reminds me to be present and aware of my context.
-It's a snapshot of a moment in time—where I am, what I'm doing, and who I'm with.
+Places is a foot selfies blog.
+Each picture is personal snapshot of a given moment in my life—where I am, what I'm doing, and who I'm with.

 ###### View [Places](http://places.justinjaywang.com/).